 Electronic submission of articles.
 The manuscripts should be sent by email (Text and tables in word format and figures in jpg format at 300 dpi).

-Form and preparation of manuscripts
+Form and preparation of manuscripts.

 Only manuscripts written in English and Spanish will be considered.
-They should be organized as follows: title page, running title, summary and key words, introduction, material and method, results, discussion, summary and key words in Spanish (the summary translation will be made in Chile), acknowledgments, and references.
+They should be organized as follows: Title page, summary and key words, introduction, material and method, results, discussion, summary and key words in Spanish (the summary translation will be realized in Chile), acknowledgments, and references.
 The results and discussion sections may be combined.

 Follow these examples: